infiniteopt/InfiniteOpt.jl/docs/src/guide/result.md

  1.1930560126841273e-10
  1.1930560126841273e-10
 ```
-`c1` is an infinite constraint and thus we obtain the duals of its transcribed
+`c1` is an infinite constraint, and thus we obtain the duals of its transcribed
 versions.
 The underlying infinite parameter(s) and support values are queried
 via `parameter_refs` and `supports`:
 ```jldoctest results